kjbautista/covid_xray_classifier/README.md

 -- a project for COMP562: Intro to Machine Learning at UNC-Chapel Hill --

 This project applies a deep convolutional neural network to perform a binary classification on x-ray images from COVID-19 patients based on progostic scoring (Brixia Score).
-The dataset is from kaggle (https://www.kaggle.com/datasets/andrewmvd/covid19-xray-severity-scoring).
+The dataset available on Kaggle (https://www.kaggle.com/datasets/andrewmvd/covid19-xray-severity-scoring).

 References:
 1. Borghesi, A., & Maroldi, R. (2020).
 COVID-19 outbreak in Italy: Experimental chest X-ray scoring system for quantifying and monitoring disease progression.
 La Radiologia Medica, 125(5), 509–513. https://doi.org/10.1007/s11547-020-01200-3